-- Use of a licensed custom badge/logo for promotion of the plant, including labels. - Branded digital graphics and tiles for the winning organisation - Point of sale material for print and use at garden centres - Industry facing NGIV promotional package including: - o Extensive coverage in NGIV's industry magazine Groundswell - Announcements in industry enews (reach of 4,500+) - Social media posts - Plaque/trophy - External media briefing for industry publications - o Timed media release, coordination and support for any media opportunities - o Information on the NGIV Plant of the Year website - Opportunities at the Melbourne International Flower and Garden Show (MIFGS): - Winning plant to be featured at various touchpoints at MIFGS 2025 - Inclusion in MIFGS Welcome Garden, located near main entry gate - Inclusion in dedicated NGIV Plant of the Year display (both public and industry facing) - Digital marketing in the lead up to and during the show through MIFGS channels reaching an engaged audience of over 260K (social media posts, enews articles) - Winning plant details included in media briefing packs relating to MIFGS - o Support to distribute plant through retail channels at the show
+- Use of a licensed custom badge/logo for promotion of the plant, including labels. - Branded digital graphics and tiles for the winning organisation - Point of sale material for print and use at garden centres - Industry facing NGIV promotional package including: - o Extensive coverage in NGIV's industry magazine Groundswell - Announcements in industry enews (reach of 4,500+) - Social media posts - Plaque/trophy - External media briefing for industry publications - o Timed media release, coordination and support for any media opportunities - o Information on the NGIV Plant of the Year website - Opportunities at the Melbourne International Flower and Garden Show (MIFGS): - Winning plant to be featured at various touchpoints at MIFGS 2025 - Displayed in stage presentation area(s) throughout the Show. - Inclusion in dedicated NGIV Plant of the Year display (both public and industry facing) - Digital marketing in the lead up to and during the show through MIFGS channels reaching an engaged audience of over 260K (social media posts, enews articles) - Winning plant details included in media briefing packs relating to MIFGS - o Support to distribute plant through retail channels at the show